Keerthana1414/Covid-19-Analysis/README.md

     <li>https://data.covid19india.org/v4/min/data.min.json</li>
     <li>https://data.covid19india.org/v4/min/timeseries.min.json</li>
   </ul>
-  <li>To parse and clean the data, We used the pandas module.
-Specifically, We loaded the JSON data into a pandas DataFrame and then removed irrelevant columns using pandas functions.</li>
+  <li>The pandas module was used for parsing and cleaning the data.
+The JSON data was loaded into a pandas DataFrame, and appropriate pandas functions were employed to remove irrelevant columns.</li>
-  <li>After cleaning the data, We created CSV files.</li>
+  <li>After cleaning the data, CSV files were created to store the processed data.</li>
 </ul>